fabianaramos/city_state_connect/README.md

 # Running tests

-- Open a new terminal window and copy and paste the following command:
+- Open a new terminal tab and copy and paste the following command:

 ```bash
 $ docker exec -it <CONTAINER_ID> rspec